QolisilE/qolisile/README.md

 ### Hi there 👋
 I'm Qoli Ngoveni,

 Thee Geologist turned Data Scientist.
 Well, you might be wondering why I change my career from being a rocky to the numbers man.
 The simple answer to that is passion and curiousity.
 From my previous role as a Jnr Geologist at the mine's, I dealt with databases with a thousands rows of data.
-At that time it was difficult to handle such enomours dataset and make sense out of it.
-I knew then that I have to find a way to deal with this albatross, I then decided to do my research and discover something called 'SQL', I had no idea what it was and upond further research I stumble across 'dDatabases and SQL' course offered by Coursera.
-I took my chances, signed up for free trials and Boooom!
+At that time it was difficult to handle such monumental dataset and make sense out of it.
+I knew then that I have to find a way to deal with this albatross, I then decided to do my research and discover something called 'SQL', I had no idea what it was and upon further research I stumble across 'Databases and SQL' course offered by Coursera.
+I took my chances, signed up for free trial and Boooom!
 I could not stop learning.
-And thats how I ended persuing Data Science.
+And that's how I ended persuing Data Science Professional Certificate.
+It wasn't intentional, curiosity led me.

 BUT RIGHT NOW I NEED YOUR HELP!!!